Unveiling the Potential of Diffusion Large Language Model in Controllable Generation: Preliminary and Notations

+Diffusion-based language models consist of two key processes: a forward noising process and a reverse denoising process.
 Given a tokenized sequence $\mathbf{x}_0$, the forward process progressively corrupts the sequence by masking tokens, producing increasingly noisy sequences $\mathbf{x}_t$ for $t\in[0,1]$ .
 As $t$ approaches $1$, more tokens are masked until $x_1$ becomes a fully masked sequence.
 The reverse process trains a neural network to predict the original tokens at masked position within $x_t$ for $t\in(0, 1]$.
-The learning objective can be formulated as:
+The pre-training objective can be formulated as:

 where $\mathbf{M}$ denotes the mask token, $L$ is the sequence length, and $\phi$ represents the model parameters.
-We refer to this class of diffusion-based language models as Masked Diffusion Models (MDMs) throughout this paper.

-MDMs can be instruction-tuned by concatenating ($\oplus$) user instruction $Q$ as fixed prefix to the masked target sequence $\mathbf{A}_t$ ($t=1$, all masked initially), enabling conditioned generation.
-During inference, the model denoises masked tokens in $A_t$:
+Recent research showed that diffusion large language model (dLLM) can be instruction-finetuned by concatenating ($\oplus$) user instruction $Q$ as fixed prefix to the masked target sequence $\mathbf{A}_t$ ($t=1$, all masked initially), enabling conditioned generation.
+During inference, a single denoising step that the dLLM take can be factorized as:

 Compared with AR models, the multi-step generation process can potentially be extended for iterative token edition and refinement~\citep{havasi2025edit}.
-More interestingly, the directionaly attention capability of MDMs can largely improve its global context awareness and even \textit{future} token planning.
-In this paper, we exploit MDM's superior global awareness and explore its potential for structured output.
+More interestingly, the global attention mechanism of dLLM can largely improve its global context awareness and even including \textit{future} token planning.
+Therefore, in this paper, we exploit dLLM's superior global awareness and explore its potential for structured output.